Lost wax casting process

 At this phase we use a method called the lost wax casting process.

-The oven is heated to about 2,000 degrees F. This is to burn out the wax and leave a negative mold of the jewelry item.
-(Hence where it gets its name lost wax casting process) During the time the flask is heated in the kiln it is brought to the correct casting temperature.
+The flask is heated in the kiln.
+The temperature is gradually brought up to 2,000 degrees F before climbing back down to the correct casting temperature of the metal being used.
 We use a centrifugal casting method in which the metal is heated to a liquid state and shot into the mold through centrifugal force.
 The flask cools and the investment is broken away from the metal leaving our jewelry ready for cleanup and polishing.